 These are inspired by the idea that storytelling talks to the heart.
 Mine are meant to do what parables do– act like the smell of coffee, drawing us to find the source.
 These books use comic fantasy tropes to speak of the human soul as a landscape-in-progress, alternately nurtured, pillaged and blitzed.

 You think you’ve got problems.

-My favourite Afghan restaurant closed down.
+My favourite restaurant closed down.
 My girlfriend left.
 A bad-tempered lawyer named Keziah crashed her car into mine.
 And we couldn’t even die properly.

 Paradise turned out to be a cage in the heavens where evil spirits market-tested new temptations, where everyone could see our memories, and where we were stuck forever.